 - Alternative frame bikes may need special adapters

-The carry arm protrudes 22 inches and is fitted with a tie-down system to secure each bike individually.
+The carrying arm protrudes 22 inches and is fitted with a tie-down system to secure each bike individually.
 The arms can drop out o the way when no bikes are fitted or to make storage easier.
-The initial setup and assembly of the rack is pretty easy and simple – as simple as you could expect from any hitch-mounted rack really – and once in place, fitting the bikes and transporting them safely is a breeze.
+The initial setup and assembly of the rack are pretty easy and simple – as simple as you could expect from any hitch-mounted rack really – and once in place, fitting the bikes and transporting them safely is a breeze.
 Removing the rack from the hitch is simple enough with a single pin.
-The Allen Sports Deluxe is made from steel (so they’re not weigh a bit more) but combined with a classy black powder coating and Allen’s lifetime warranty you have a high quality piece of equipment that will last for many years.
+The Allen Sports Deluxe is made from steel (so they do weigh a bit more) but combined with a classy black powder coating and Allen’s lifetime warranty you have a high-quality piece of equipment that will last for many years.